-One Stop is glad to provide new admitted students with a personal cost estimate based on the financial aid award information sent out each April 1 from the Office of Financial Aid and Scholarships.
+One Stop is glad to provide new admitted students with a personal cost estimate based on the financial aid award information sent out each spring from the Office of Financial Aid and Scholarships.

 UT’s Budget Estimates